-This trend of gender-neutral baby names certainly makes things easier on the day of the birth!
+This trend of gender neutral baby names certainly makes things easier on the day of birth!

 100 Gender Neutral Baby Names to Consider